National Harbor, Maryland: Development

 The Gaylord National Resort & Convention Center at National Harbor opened on April 1, 2008 in what was then Oxon Hill, Maryland.
 Within months of its opening, the site discharged hundreds of thousands of gallons of untreated sewage into the Potomac River.

-The site aound the Gaylord hotel was developed by Milton Peterson's Peterson Companies.
+The site around the Gaylord hotel was developed by Milton Peterson's Peterson Companies.
 The original plan was to spend over $2 billion and to build from 2007 to late 2014.
 As of April 2016 construction was continuing and the cost was set at $4 billion.

 In 2010, the development was designated as its own census-designated place separate from Oxon Hill.

 The Walt Disney Company had announced that it would build a new resort hotel at National Harbor, but backed out of the project in November 2011.

 In 2011, Bonnie Bick, a member of the Campaign to Reinvest in the Heart of Oxon Hill suggested preserving the remaining plantation building, and making it a part of a proposed historical loop of the Potomac Heritage National Scenic Trail, as a draw for the development.

 The National Children's Museum opened in National Harbor in December 2012.
 Just over two years later, the museum announced that it would move back to Washington, D.C., and close the Mayland facility.

 On November 29, 2012, ground was broken for a Tanger Outlets shopping facility a mile east of the National Harbor waterfront, which opened in November 2013.
 The Capital Wheel ferris wheel opened in the mid-year of 2014.

 An MGM-branded casino, called MGM National Harbor, opened at National Harbor on December 8, 2016, four years after voters approved the expansion of gambling in the state.
 It was built on the south side of the Beltway, about a mile northeast of the National Harbor waterfront.

 On January 12, 2015, Peterson Companies announced that Local Motors planned to open a showroom in National Harbor.
 On June 17, 2016, it opened to the public and debuted a new vehicle named Olli.
 Housed in the former site of the children's museum, the showroom includes interactive STEM labs for children and a shop that sells company merchandise.

 On October 21, 2023, Titanic: The Exhibition, a museum in National Harbor, was opened to the public.
 It features sculptures, models, and artifacts from the RMS Titanic.